 Whilst working within the NHS and internationally Donna has also successfully integrated a number of key national and London wide leadership roles.
 These include:

-- Current Senior Midwifery Adviser to the chief executive of the Nursing and Midwifery Council (NMC)
+- Senior Midwifery Adviser to the chief executive of the Nursing and Midwifery Council (NMC)

-- Current London Clinical Network Lead for Maternity Bereavement Project MBEM (Maternity Bereavement Experience Measure).
-Launched in June 2017, this project was supported and funded by NHS England and worked in partnership with SANDS, the NHS England Patient Experience and Insight team and the London Maternity Bereavement Midwives Forum.
-A toolkit has been developed and shared with maternity, gynaecology and neonatal teams across England.
+- London Clinical Network Lead for Maternity Bereavement Project MBEM (Maternity Bereavement Experience Measure) from September 2016 to June 2017.
+Launched in 2017, this project was supported and funded by NHS England and worked in partnership with SANDS, the NHS England Patient Experience and Insight team and the London Maternity Bereavement Midwives Forum.
+A toolkit was developed and shared with maternity, gynaecology and neonatal teams across England.
 The toolkit outlines the findings of in depth feedback from women and their families about what helped them and what was important to them at the time of pregnancy loss and stillbirth.
-The work includes tried and tested feedback and methods from Maternity services leading on this care.

 - Membership of the RCM Board 2011-12